 Welcome to Canongate Primary School

-I am pleased to welcome you to Canongate Primary School website.
+We are pleased to welcome you to Canongate Primary School website.

 Canongate Primary school was built in 1972.
 It is situated in extensive grounds off the Canongate beside the Botanical Gardens.
 It is a co-educational, non denominational school and one of three council primary schools in St Andrews.

 Our aim is to provide a stimulating and challenging environment where each child can achieve his/her full potential taking into account the importance of partnership with parents and the wider community.

-Our Parent Forum is very active and organises a number of social activities throughout the session.
+Our Parent Council is very active and organises a number of social activities throughout the session.
 Money raised is used to buy a variety of curricular materials and playground equipment.
-The Parent Forum meets regularly and also supports the school in its official capacity.
+The Parent Council meet regularly and also support the school in its official capacity.